wookiehangover/sambreed-dev/src/pages/writing/links-may-2023.md

 All the wet weather this winter has indeed brought May flowers in Northern California.

 Since the high of the marathon last month I have fully recovered and started a new training cycle for my first [Dipsea](https://www.dipsea.org) on June 11.
-The dipsea is an 8 mile elevation-heavy trail race from downtown Mill Valley to Stinson Beach and is the oldest organized trail race in the US.
-It's limited to 1500 people and berths go first to previous participants before opening to new races, so I feel very lucky to have been accepted on my first try.
+The Dipsea is an 8 mile elevation-heavy trail race from downtown Mill Valley to Stinson Beach and is the oldest organized trail race in the US.
+It's limited to 1500 people and berths go first to previous participants before opening to new racers, so I feel very lucky to have been accepted on my first try.
 I'll drop a race report when it's done.

 Meanwhile, the tabs collected.
 No individual-link hot takes this month, but the AI content is unrelenting and difficult to absorb and reflect on.